FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Sedlak research.
 Another 192 words(14 lines of text) covering the years 1789, 1793, 1818, 1845, 1853, and 1881 are included under the topic Early Sedlak History in all our PDF Extended History products.

 Another 25 words(2 lines of text) are included under the topic Early Sedlak Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Sedlak Settlers in the United States in the 19th Century
+Sedlak Settlers in United States in the 19th Century

-Sedlak Settlers in the United States in the 20th Century
+Sedlak Settlers in United States in the 20th Century

 The Sedlak Family Crest was acquired from the Houseofnames.com archives.
 The Sedlak Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.